 Office: EB 116

-Ms Hamilton has taught for twenty-one years in the Archdioceses of Louisville School System.
-She taught in primary level self contained classrooms, as well as several combined classrooms.
-Over the years, she taught drams, music, art, and theology.
-During the course of her career, she served as an Assistant Professor for seven years/ Her areas of scholarly interest include early childhood development and vestibular/brain based learning.
+Ms. Hamilton-Ford taught for twenty-one years in the Archdioceses of Louisville School System; primary level self-contained classrooms, as well as several combined classrooms.
+Over the years, she taught drama, music, art, and theology.
+During the course of her career, she served as an Assistant Principal for seven years.

 Sharon Hundley, Ed.D.